UBC-MOAD/docs/sphinx_docs.rst

 Occasionally though you may need to force line breaks.
 The most common case for this is to add line breaks within table cells so as as to avoid excessive sideways scrolling of the rendered table.
-You can force a line break in the HTML that Sphinx renders by defining a substitution that will insert a break tag (:kbd:`<br>`).
+You can force a line break in the HTML that Sphinx renders by defining a substitution that will insert a break tag (`<br>`).
 Here's an example of doing that and using the substitution in a table cell::

   .. |br| raw:: html